Finding the Time Doctor Local Cache Files in Ubuntu

-This guide will give you the COMPLETE process of locating your cache file, creating a ZIP file and sending it to our support team.
-It will also explain how you can delete your local cache files if our support team ever instructs you to do so.
-Before going through these steps, please make sure your Time Doctor program is up to date by visiting http://www.timedoctor.com/download.html and viewing the version numbers there.
+This guide will explain the complete process for locating your cache file, creating a ZIP file, and sending it to our support team.
+It will also explain how to delete your local cache files if our support team ever instructs you to do so.

 This guide is for Ubuntu users only.